 Remember, swelling is a natural response to an injury as your body rushes blood to the affected area to help heal it.
 Since your ankle is so far away from your heart, it takes time to pump blood to and away from the injury.
 Because of this, you may see swelling long after the ankle has healed.

 3 Grades of Ankle Sprains

 Sprains can range from minor to severe.
 Your doctor likely will put your sprain at one of three "grades" based on the amount of damage:

 - Grade 1: Your ankle will probably feel sore and may be slightly swollen.
 In this case, the ligament has been overstretched but not torn.

 - Grade 2: You have a partial tear in the ligament.
 This causes prolonged pain and swelling.
 It might prevent you from putting your full weight on the ankle.
 You may also notice bruising.
 This is because the tear has caused bleeding under your skin.

 - Grade 3: This is a full tear of the ankle ligament.
 You may have heard a popping sound when it happened.
-This level of sprain causes severe pain, swelling and bruising.
-Because the ligament is no longer able to do its job, your ankle will feel unstable and will be unable to support any of your weight.
+This level of sprain causes severe pain, swelling, and bruising.
+Because the ligament is no longer able to do its job, your ankle will feel unstable and you'll be unable to walk normally.